 - Formally designate caregivers in patient medical records, so they can be consistently included in medical planning discussions

 - Ensure that caregivers can receive respite care

-- Strengthen and expand eligibility for the VA’s Program of Comprehensive Assistance for Family Caregivers (PCAFC) to all severely disabled veterans, and improve consistency and accountability in the administration and execution of the PCAFC
+- Strengthen and expand eligibility for the VA’s Program of Comprehensive Assistance for Family Caregivers (PCAFC) to all severely disabled Veterans, and improve consistency and accountability in the administration and execution of PCAFC

 - Increase military caregiver employment by incentivizing private sector employers to initiate flexible work programs for military caregivers